barumau/pandunia/english/english-pandunia.md

-# engli-pandunia
+# english-pandunia
 's (attributive postposition) - di
 -ic (a person or thing with specific character) - iki
-@ symbol - adresharfe
+@ symbol - adres harfi
 ####A - A
 a couple of - duli o sani
 abattoir (slaughterhouse) - buchokan